The FAQs provide further information on Parc Cybi, Holyhead Border Control Post (BCP).

 What is the construction timeline?

-The construction work began in April 2023 and is due to be completed to allow the site to become fully operational by mid to late 2024.
+Construction work began in April 2023 and is due to be completed in early 2025.

-There will be activity on site throughout the construction phase expected to be throughout 2023 and 2024 until construction is fully completed.
+There will be activity on site throughout the construction phase throughout 2023 and 2024, with construction expected to be fully completed in early 2025.

-Existing ecological habitats would be protected, and reinforcement and enhancement activities to encourage biodiversity would occur as outlined in the environment report.
-All work would be contained within the site boundaries.
+Existing ecological habitats will be protected, and reinforcement and enhancement activities to encourage biodiversity will occur as outlined in the environment report.
+All work will be contained within the site boundaries.

-Only a proportion of HGVs arriving at the Port of Holyhead would need to attend the BCP facility.
+Only a proportion of HGVs arriving at the Port of Holyhead will need to attend the BCP facility.

 The estimated number is up to 15 vehicles per day.
-The site would have capacity to manage up to 30 HGVs at any one time, including holding lanes on site to keep traffic away from the local road network.
+The site will have capacity to manage up to 20 HGVs at any one time, including holding lanes on site to keep traffic away from the local road network.
 A maximum of 30 staff are expected on site at any one time with 45 on site staff parking spaces currently planned.

 How many staff are expected on site?